Table of Contents

 Basic Usage

-Environments must be installed as Python packages before evaluation.
-From a local environment:prime eval imports the environment module using Python’s import system, calls its load_environment() function, runs 5 examples with 3 rollouts each (the default), scores them using the environment’s rubric, and prints aggregate metrics.
+Run evaluations directly against a local or Hub environment:prime eval resolves and installs the environment when needed, imports the environment module using Python’s import system, calls its load_environment() function, runs 5 examples with 3 rollouts each (the default), scores them using the environment’s rubric, and prints aggregate metrics.

 Command Reference